 Two demand scenarios have been analyzed for the subject project.
-Scenario one accounts for any current tenants which will continue to income-qualify to reside at the property under the Tax Credit guidelines, per GDCA guidelines.
-Scenario two provides demand estimates for the entire subject project assuming the unlikely scenario that the property was completely vacated and all units had to be re-rented simultaneously under the Tax Credit guidelines.
+Scenario one assumes all rental assisted units are leasable (and will remain occupied) and also accounts for any current tenants which will continue to income-qualify to reside at the property under the Tax Credit guidelines, per GDCA guidelines.
+Scenario two provides demand estimates for the entire subject project assuming both the retention of Rental Assistance (RA) and the unlikely scenario the property had to operate exclusively under the Tax Credit guidelines.
 The following is a summary of our demand calculations: